 Overview of simulations

-To examine the formation of spatial clines in HCN, we created a series of spatially-explicit simulations in Python 2.7 (CITE?) to track the frequency of HCN within populations through time and across space.
+To examine the formation of spatial clines in HCN, we created a series of spatially-explicit simulations in Python 2.7 to track the frequency of HCN within populations through time and across space.
 We represented a transect from urban to rural habitats as a one-dimensional, linear matrix with 40 cells, consistent with the number of populations sampled across cities by Thompson et al. (2016), where each cell (hereafter patch) represents a patch of suitable habitat that can support a population of Trifolium repens.
 These simulations allowed for fine scale, independent control of both stochastic and deterministic parameters important for varying and maintaining the frequency of CYP79D15 and Li—and thus HCN—in patches distributed across the landscape (Table 2).
-The order of events in the simulations are as follows: (1) Local reproduction and population growth, (2) selection, (3) migration, (4) colonization (Figure 1C).
-We first explored two broad colonization scenarios (Figure 1A and 1B, described below), which differ in how they manipulate the amount of genetic drift acting within populations.
+The order of events in the simulations are as follows: (1) Local reproduction and population growth, (2) selection, (3) migration, (4) colonization (Figure 3C).
+We first explored two broad colonization scenarios (Figure 3A and 1B, described below), which differ in how they manipulate the amount of genetic drift acting within populations.
+We use these two scenarios to produce a total of eight simulated cases (Table 2): six of these explore the effects of drift, migration, and selection on the formation of phenotypic clines in cyanogenesis while two examine effects of drift and initial allele frequencies on clines.
+In the interest of space, we exclude allele frequency variation simulations and focus on drift, migration and selection.
+Thus, in all simulations reported here, the initial frequency of both dominant alleles was fixed at 0.5, which produces the strongest cyanogenesis clines (see supplemental results: “Effects of initial allele frequency variation on cyanogenesis cline formation”).

 Drift scenario 1: Gradient in carrying capacity across the matrix

 The first scenario represents a case where clover populations were initially similar but increased fragmentation associated with urbanization reduced urban population sizes and increased the strength of drift.
-We imposed a gradient in the carrying capacity (K) of populations across the matrix, thereby placing an upper-limit on the population size (N, Figure 1A).
+We imposed a gradient in the carrying capacity (K) of populations across the matrix, thereby placing an upper-limit on the population size (N, Figure 2A).
 Drift is expected to be greatest in populations with the smallest carrying capacity and this method has been used in other agent-based simulations exploring the effects of drift, gene flow, and selection on patterns of local adaptation (Alleaume-Benharira et al. 2006).
-We first simulated a scenario where N is assumed to be greatest in rural populations (Maximum N = 1000) and decline linearly with increasing urbanization (N = 10 at urban end, Figure 1A).
-This scenario represents a case where clover populations were initially similar but increased fragmentation associated with urbanization reduced urban population sizes and increased the strength of drift.
+We first simulated a scenario where N is assumed to be greatest in rural populations (maximum N = 1000) and decline linearly with increasing urbanization (Figure 2A).
+We simulated multiple minimum urban population sizes (minimum N = 10; 100; 500; 1000 representing strong to no drift gradient, respectively) to examine how gradients in drift of differing strength influences the formation of HCN clines.
 All 40 populations were initialized—and remained— at carrying capacity; thus, population growth is irrelevant in this first case.
 These simulations were run for 500 non-overlapping generations.
+Note that in other simulated cases that manipulate drift by imposing a graident in carrying capacity as described here, the minimum population size was fixed at 10, representing a strong spatial gradient in drift.

 Drift scenario 2: Colonization and founder events